 Some People Will Only Stay For A Couple Seconds

-Make Sure There's Nothing Embarrassing In The Background
+Nothing Embarrassing Is In The Background

-Address Users Specifically To Get Them To Engage With You
+Address Users Specifically To Get Them To Engage

 Fill Out Channel With Links To Everything

-The point of streaming is to get the viewers to see a host’s other content such as their podcast or website.
+The point of streaming is to get the viewers to see a host's other content, such as their podcast or website.
 On some streaming platforms, a host can add links to other content at the bottom of their channel.
 A host should fill out that part of their channel to maximize views to their other content.

 Make Sure Guest Is Fine With Podcast Being Live-Streamed

-Before recording with a guest a host should get permission to live-stream the episode.
+Before recording with a guest, a host should get permission to live-stream the episode.
 Not getting permission could cause problems for a host down the road.
 Asking beforehand prevents the likelihood of problems with the live-stream or recording.